tskit-dev/pyslim/docs/tutorial.rst

    :align: right

-Although we can initialize a SLiM simulation with the results of a coalescent simulation, if during the simulation we don't actually use the genotypes for anything, it can be much more efficient to only coalesce the portions of the first-generation ancestors that have not yet coalesced.
+Although we can initialize a SLiM simulation with the results of a coalescent simulation, if during the simulation we don't actually use the genotypes for anything, it can be much more efficient to do this afterwards, hence only doing a coalescent simulation for the portions of the first-generation ancestors that have not yet coalesced.
 (See the SLiM manual for more explanation.)
 This is depicted in the figure at the right: imagine that the common ancestors of all samples did not exist at all sites within the